ehmorris/lunar-lander/notes.md

 # TODO

+- Show score number and that flips are part of it
 - Use broadcast channel to make a second screen a big dashboard of controls and graphs
 - Add fuel
 - Make terrain land-able